 - Encoded in HLA‑A, HLA‑B, and HLA‑C

-- Comprised of two polypeptide chains; of different length; , the long chain contains the alpha domains; (α1, α2, α3; ), the short chain is the peptide β2-microglobulin and carries the β2 domain
+- Comprised of two polypeptide chains; of different length; : The long chain contains the alpha domains; (α1, α2, α3; ), the short chain is the peptide β2-microglobulin and carries the β2 domain.

-- Continuously presents endogenous fragments of proteins located in the cell, this allows for rapid detection and destruction of cells in infections with intracellular pathogens; (e.g., viruses) and cells that produce atypical proteins (neoplastic or malignant cells) → cytotoxic T‑cell reaction
+- Continuously presents endogenous fragments of proteins located in the cell, which allows for rapid detection and destruction of cells in infections with intracellular pathogens; (e.g., viruses) and cells that produce atypical proteins (neoplastic or malignant cells) → cytotoxic T‑cell reaction

 - The exception is the cross-presentation of extracellular antigens by dendritic cells → primes CD8+ T cells, which can only interact with MHC I

-- Antigens are peptides, lipids or polysaccharides which are transported to the RER via transporter associated with antigen processing (TAP).
+- Antigens are peptides, lipids, or polysaccharides which are transported to the RER via transporter associated with antigen processing (TAP).